-Like all events, depression can only be experienced moment-by-moment.
-It is always moving, it is always changing, and we experience different ups and downs, but we conceptualize it as one big glob of gloom.
+But like all events, depression is experienced moment-by-moment.
+Therefore it is always moving and changing – and we often experience different ups and downs even while depressed – we just happen to conceptualize it as one big “glob of gloom.”

 Being roommate-less and alone, I only left the vacancy of my dorm for two reasons: classes and food.

 At least during those times when I left my dorm I was around people.
 But the most discomforting moments were the times laying in my bed, unable to sleep, and thinking how much longer this could last before I would have to end my life.
 When the thought first entered my mind I was shocked.
 I never considered myself someone who could end their own existence.
 “Do I even have the guts to do it?”
 I would ask myself.